mui/mui-x/docs/data/data-grid/rows/rows.md

 ### Customizing the reorder value

-By default when you start dragging a row that rows' `id` is displayed in the draggable box.
-To change this you can give a value to the `__reorder__` field for each row.
+By default, when you start dragging a row, the `id` is displayed in the draggable box.
+To change this, you can give a value to the `__reorder__` field for each row.

 ```tsx
 const columns: GridColumns = [{ field: 'brand' }];